 The Mozu Tombs (百舌鳥古墳群, Mozu Kofungun) are a cluster of several dozen ancient tombs in the Mozu area of Sakai City, immediately south of Osaka City.
-The cluster, along with some other tombs in the region, makes up the "Mozu-Furuichi Kofungun Ancient Tumulus Structures", which are expected to become Japan's newest Cultural World Heritage Site in summer 2019.
+The cluster, along with some other tombs in the region, makes up the "Mozu-Furuichi Kofungun Ancient Tumulus Structures", which were designated a Cultural World Heritage Site in 2019.

 The tombs were built in the 4th to 6th centuries for the ruling elite, with the larger, more elaborately shaped mounds signifying higher status than smaller ones and those of simpler shapes.
 The largest of the tombs is the Emperor Nintoku Kofun which is believed to be the tomb of ancient Emperor Nintoku.
 With the surrounding moats included, the tomb is about 800 meters long and 600 meters wide, making it not only Japan's largest grave, but also one of the world's largest.
 Less than a kilometer away lies the Emperor Richu Kofun, the third largest tomb in Japan.